This page contains affiliate links. Please read our disclosure for more info.

 Many bars have cover charges and don’t allow foreigners, but you’ll see signs in English for the ones that are more welcoming.

-Details: From 7pm or 8pm until early morning.
+Details: Bars on the Golden Gai open from 7pm or 8pm until early morning.

 6) Recreate Lost in Translation at the New York Bar at Park Hyatt